Scone Abbey

 Scone Abbey (originally Scone Priory) was a house of Augustinian canons located in Scone, Perthshire (Gowrie), Scotland.
 Dates given for the establishment of Scone Priory have ranged from 1114 A.D. to 1122 A.D.
-However, historians have long believed that Scone was before that time the center of the early medieval Christian cult of the Culdees (Céli Dé in medieval Irish meaning "Companions of God").
-Very little is known about the Culdees but it is thought that a cult may have been worshiping at Scone from as early as 700 A.D.
-Archaeological surveys taken in 2007 suggest that Scone was a site of real significance even prior to 841 A.D., when Kenneth MacAlpin brought the Stone of Destiny, Scotland's most prized relic and coronation stone, to Scone.
+However, historians have long believed that Scone was before that time, the centre of the early medieval Christian cult of the Culdees (Céli Dé in medieval Irish meaning "Companions of God").
+Very little is known about the Culdees but it is thought that they may have been worshiping at Scone from as early as 700 A.D.
+Archaeological surveys taken in 2007 suggest that Scone was a site of real significance even prior to 841 A.D., when Kenneth MacAlpin brought the Stone of Scone (or Stone of Destiny), Scotland's most prized relic and coronation stone, to Scone.

+For centuries the Abbey held the Stone of Scone upon which the early Kings of Scotland were crowned.
+Robert the Bruce was crowned at Scone in 1306 and the last coronation was of Charles II, when he accepted the Scottish crown in 1651.
+The Stone of Scone is now in Perth Museum.